 It is recommended for Insurance Companies to analyze the implications of this Regulation and to adjust to this new reality, emphasizing the revision of the policy clauses in the different lines of businesses in which they operate.

-By De Sola Quintero Rene in INSURANCE , INSURANCE , news
+By De Sola Quintero Rene in INSURANCE , INSURANCE , News and Bulletins

 Exactly one year ago, in an article I wrote for MINERGIA with a similar title, I predicted that 2016 would be an important year for the mining industry in Ecuador.
 This prediction came true.